Table of Contents[Hide][Show]

 The reason is that vitamin D is produced in the oils of your skin when you get sun exposure with no sunscreen.
 Sun exposure is the best way to get the vitamin D you need for optimal health, and the alarming truth is that most people are severely deficient in this nutrient.
-Research has recently indicated that vitamin D is actually not even a vitamin, but a natural steroid hormone which acts to dramatically reduce inflammation anywhere it may occur in the body.
+Research has recently indicated that vitamin D is actually not even a vitamin, but a natural steroid hormone that acts to dramatically reduce inflammation anywhere it may occur in the body.
 Wouldn’t you love to get all the benefits of pharmaceutical steroids, with none of the downside risks?
 If so, you must optimize your vitamin D blood levels.
-Since all modern diseases are linked in one way or another to inflammation, optimizing your vitamin D levels goes a very long way to correcting chronic conditions which plague so many people today.
+Since all modern diseases are linked in one way or another to inflammation, optimizing your vitamin D levels goes a very long way to correcting chronic conditions that plague so many people today.

-It is the UVB rays of the sun which produce vitamin D on your skin, and these rays are plentiful only during the middle of the day for most latitudes.
+It is the UVB rays of the sun that produce vitamin D on your skin, and these rays are plentiful only during the middle of the day for most latitudes.
 Ironically, this is exactly the time of day most dermatologists say to avoid the sun, or if you are out in the sun, make sure you use lots of sunscreen!
 Unfortunately, you pay with your health when you heed the advice of these doctors who are clearly so busy seeing patients, they aren’t keeping up with the latest research!
 Find another doctor if yours still believes that sensible sun exposure is bad for your health!

 Photoaging (brown spots) is the result of UVA overexposure as these rays penetrate deeply into the skin.
 Recent research even indicates that UVA exposure sans UVB exposure can actually decrease your vitamin D levels!
 The downside of UVA exposure alone is minimized when UVA exposure is combined with UVB exposure, like what happens when you sun with no sunscreen.
 The two types of rays seem to mitigate the damaging effects of each other.
-Hence, when you are in the sun, it is best to go without sunscreen, and when you reach the nonburning time limit for your skin, put on a shirt and a wide brimmed hat.. or better yet, get out of the sun like folks did years ago before sunscreen products flooded the market in the 1970s (1).
+Hence, when you are in the sun, it is best to go without sunscreen, and when you reach the nonburning time limit for your skin, put on a shirt and a wide-brimmed hat.
+Better yet, get out of the sun like folks did years ago before sunscreen products flooded the market in the 1970s.
+(1)

 Healthy Approach to Sun Exposure?